 Our Laboratory is led by Dr. John R. Harry, Assistant Professor of Biomechanics in the Department of Kinesiology & Sport Management at Texas Tech University.
 The lab also consists of a team of researchers (PhD, MS, and BS students) working collaboratively to solve human movement problems and maximize physical function.

-The main research interests of the laboratory are 1) lower extremity biomechanics associated with performance enhancement and injury potential, 2) fall risk reduction in care settings (e.g., in-patient medical rooms), and 3) resistance exercise effects on occupational performance and mental health in first responder populations.
+The main research interests of the laboratory are 1) lower extremity biomechanics associated with performance enhancement and injury potential, and 2) resistance exercise effects on occupational performance in first responder populations (e.g., law enforcement).

 As part of these interests, the lab conducts research in sports science, clinical gait and related biophysical performances, and resistance exercise effects using state-of-the-art data collection technologies (force platforms, motion capture, muscle activation, wearable devices, etc.).